svobik7/next-routex/README.md

 }
 ```

 > NOTE: generating the rules structure automatically is in progress.
-Once in place, you will run something like `yarn routex add es`, and the rules will be enriched with `{ locale: 'es', routePath: '@missingTranslation' }`
+Once in place, you will run something like `yarn roots add es`, and the rules will be enriched with `{ locale: 'es', routePath: '@missingTranslation' }`

-Saving that schema and running `yarn routex` will create the whole Spanish file structure so that we end up having the following URLs:
+Saving that schema and running `yarn roots` will create the whole Spanish file structure so that we end up having the following URLs:

 /en/login
 /en/signup